What’s in this article

 Internal audits analyse and review your financial statements and verify their accuracy and integrity.
 Especially in recent times, fraud has been increasingly common, hence the need for audit is extremely necessary to avoid financial losses.

 Internal audits check the laws, regulations, and industry standards with which your organisation needs to comply and whether the company is adhering to these guidelines.
-If there are any issues on compliance, your auditor will have to raise an issue and provide suggestions on how to solve them.
+However, if there are any issues in compliance, your auditor will have to raise an issue and provide suggestions on how to solve them.

 Consequences of a Lack of Auditing in Singapore